the-pudding/karen-data/README.md

 #### `npm run combine-years`

 Combines annual national level data files from `input/national/`.
 There is a separate .txt file for each year from 1880–2018.
 More details can be found in `documents/NationalReadMe.pdf`.
+Combines data in a single csv at `input/national/combinedFiles.csv`.

 TO-DO: need to add rank.